Amondo/nginx-lua-mp4/README.md

 #### `config.flagValueMap`

-Similar to `config.flagMap` above, but for non-number flag *values* rather than flag names.
+Similar to `config.flagVideoMap` above, but for non-number flag *values* rather than flag names.

 Default flag values, e.g. `c_pad` or `c_lpad`, also `b_blurred`: